kvnloughead/nextjs-blog/_posts/wsl-backup-1.md

   url: ''
 ---

-I thought I'd share my setup for backing up my Windows Subsystem for Linux distros.
-I'm sure it's not optimal, but it's working for me so far.
+This is the first in a three part series detailing my setup for backing up WSL2 files.
+I'm sure it's not optimal, but it's been working for me so far.

 ## The Basic Script